-This does not seem to be recognized as a problem (despite being a key message of Hastie et al. 2009), as all studies we found incorrectly cross-validate the supra-model only, not the entire workflow (if at all; e.g., Krishnamurti et al. 1999, Thomson et al. 2006, Diks and Vrugt 2010, Breiner et al. 2015, Romero et al. 2016).
-To correctly cross-validate MBMCs, one has to produce hold-outs before fitting the contributing models, and evaluate the MBMC prediction on this hold-out (Fig. 5, Appendix S5.9 and case studies).
+This does not seem to be widely recognized as a problem (despite being a key message of Hastie et al. 2009), as most studies we found incorrectly cross-validate the supra-model only, not the entire workflow (if at all; e.g., Krishnamurti et al. 1999, Thomson et al. 2006, Diks and Vrugt 2010, Romero et al. 2016; but see Breiner et al. 2015).
+To correctly cross-validate MBMCs, one has to produce hold-outs before fitting the contributing models, and evaluate the MBMC prediction on this hold-out (Fig. 5, Appendix S5.9 and case studies; Breiner et al. 2015).
+[Correction added 9 July 2018 after online publication.
+The work of Breiner et al. (2015) was erroneously included in the list of studies.
+This error was due to a misunderstanding of the method section in their publication.]